bevuti/python-autmacao-atalhos-locais/README.md

 Extracts the hostname and creates a command to generate a bat - in this case an automation of updating shortcuts on pcs on the network outside of Active Directory was done.
+And in the end, after execute .bat, the .bat generate a outup in c:\ with result of commands.